ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

   - value: { name:"route2" interface_name:"if2"  }
 ```

 The order is exactly the same despite the fact values were added to transaction in the reversed order.
-As we cam see, the scheduler ordered configuration items before creating the transaction.
+As we can see, the scheduler ordered configuration items before creating the transaction.

 * **3. Configure the route and the interface in separated transactions**